-René Paul Barilleaux (American, born Lafayette, Louisiana) is Chief Curator/Curator of Contemporary Art at the McNay Art Museum.
-One of three top-tier managers, Barilleaux works with the Director to provide overall artistic vision and supervises six senior staff.
+René Paul Barilleaux (American, born Lafayette, Louisiana) is Head of Curatorial Affairs at the McNay Art Museum.
+Previously, he was Chief Curator/Curator of Contemporary Art.
+One of six top-tier managers, Barilleaux works with the Director to provide overall artistic vision and supervises four senior staff.
 Since joining the McNay in 2005, he has greatly expanded the postwar and contemporary art collection in range and number, while developing new collecting areas including photo-based work and installation art.
-He organized solo presentations by Lynda Benglis, Judith Godwin, Jane Hammond, Joseph Marioni, and Sandy Skoglund, as well as American Art Since 1945: In a New Light, New Image Sculpture, Andy Warhol: Fame and Misfortune, and Beauty Reigns: A Baroque Sensibility in Recent Painting.
+He organized solo presentations by Lynda Benglis, Judith Godwin, Jane Hammond, Joseph Marioni, and Sandy Skoglund, among other artists, as well as American Art Since 1945: In a New Light; New Image Sculpture; Andy Warhol: Fame and Misfortune; Beauty Reigns: A Baroque Sensibility in Recent Painting; and Telling Tales: Contemporary Narrative Photography.
 He initiated new exhibition programs including a video series, and has edited and contributed to numerous publications including the Whitney Museum’s Robert Indiana: Beyond LOVE.
 Barilleaux recently served on the McNay’s master planning committee.
-Working in museums for nearly 35 years, he held curatorial positions at the Mississippi Museum of Art; College of Charleston, South Carolina; Madison Art Center, Wisconsin; and Museum of Holography, New York.
+Working in museums for over 35 years, he held curatorial positions at the Mississippi Museum of Art; College of Charleston, South Carolina; Madison Art Center, Wisconsin; and Museum of Holography, New York.
 Barilleaux received a BFA from The University of Southwestern Louisiana and an MFA from Pratt Institute.

 Gudrun Bühl serves as the museum director and curator of the Byzantine Collection at Dumbarton Oaks in Washington, D.C.
 Since joining Dumbarton Oaks in 2004, she has directed the re-installation of the galleries and launched an ongoing series of experimental and experiential special exhibitions.
 She was assistant curator at the Bode Museum and lectured on Byzantine Art at the University of Göttingen and the Freie Universität Berlin.
 Gudrun received her art history Ph.D. from Freiburg University and published her first book on personifications of cities, especially Roma and Constantinopolis.
 She has edited several volumes and published numerous articles and reviews in journals, focusing on Byzantine works of ivory.
 After a major redesign of the museum she has edited the volume “Dumbarton Oaks - The Collections” introducing selected artworks to a broader public.
 Gudrun is currently supervising an online scholarly catalogue research project to publish the Byzantine textile holding and is working on a loan exhibition devoted to Byzantine and early Islamic textiles and the concepts of pre-modern ‘interior design’.